Gunman381/Noob/README.md

 # code one
 testing
-if you clicked on this you gay
+if you are reading this you gay